kadamandersson/kadamandersson.github.io/index.md

 ### Future master thesis projects

 If you would like to write your master thesis with me as supervisor, then please do not hessitate to contact me.
 I have project proposals for students interested in Bayesian statistics, stochastic analysis, signal processing and deep learning (no end-to-end).
 I have projects or can design projects on the scale from fully theoretical to fully practical/applied.
-Occationally I will be willing to supervise accademic projects, but I mainly supervise industrial projects for Saab and at the Saab office in Kallebäck, Göteborg.
+Occationally I will be willing to supervise accademic projects, but I mainly supervise industrial projects for Saab at the Saab office in Kallebäck, Göteborg.

 ## Presentations on YouTube